RedRiotTank/PseudorandomometricSequencesApi/Readme.md

 1. **Contact me** to discuss your use case.
 You can do it through my email albertoplazamontesdm@gmail.com

 2. **Run it on your own computer**: This project is open-source.
-You can download the latest release, launch the app with the count validation limit you need, and run the API on your own machine for unlimited and private use.
+You can download the latest release (o enlaza tu repo), modify the count validation limit in RandomService.kt, and run the API on your own machine for unlimited and private use.